-What does it cost to join?
+What does it cost to join SurveyDen?

 At first, you cannot see that it cost money to join.
-You can just see that you have to put in your email to sign up, like you have to do with all survey sites.
-After you have put in your email, you will then be taken to a site with the joining fee.
+You can just see that you have to put in your email to sign up like you have to do with all survey sites.

-The date where the joining offer expires does however keep changing.
-It will be the day when you enter the site, and I have tried to go to the site on many days, and the date is always the date where I visit the site.
+The date where the joining offer expires does, however, keep changing.
+It will be the day when you enter the site, and I have tried to go to the site on many days and also checked it several years later, and the date is always the date where I visit the site.

 It is a trick to create a sense of urgency and creating a “special” offer so you sign up right away before you can think about it.
-So if you decide to join, you do not have to hurry – I am sure the “great” offer will still be there a few days later, if you still want to pay to join.
+So if you decide to join, you do not have to hurry – I am sure the “great” offer will still be there a few days later if you still want to pay to join.

 Is it worth the money to join?

-Joining survey sites or GPT sites should be free, and if you find a site that charges a joining fee, I would suggest to look around for another site, unless you personally know somebody really well that is a member and can show you that it gives good opportunities.
+Joining survey sites or GPT sites should be free, and if you find a site that charges a joining fee, I would suggest looking around for another site, unless you personally know somebody really well that is a member and can show you that it gives good opportunities.

 But what about the great testimonials?

 Testimonials can be a great way to see what other people think about a certain service or platform.
-The problem is however that it is difficult to check, if the testimonial is real and by a real person or just made up.
+The problem is however that it is difficult to check if the testimonial is real and by a real person or just made up.

 On the bottom of SurveyDen's website, you can see 2 testimonials with pictures.
 It is a picture of an elderly couple (Mike & Jenny) and one of a young woman (Crystal).

-Warning signs to be aware of
+Red flags to be aware of

 But let's go over the most important warning signs in a structured way, so you will get a better overview of what to be aware of before joining.

-It cost money to join:
+Red flag #1 – It cost money to join:

 The first big red flag is that it cost money to join.
 As mentioned before both in this review and in many other articles on my site, you should never pay to join a survey site.